tharveyster/finance-tracker/README.md

 [![ISC License badge](https://img.shields.io/github/license/tharveyster/tech-blog?style=plastic)](https://opensource.org/licenses/ISC)

 ## Description
 This project is a finance tracker that allows users to create user accounts, and create, update, and delete financial accounts.
-It currently only handles credit cards.
-It does not keep track of account numbers, just credit limits, current balances, available credit, and percentage of use.
+It currently handles mortgages and credit cards.
+It does not keep track of account numbers, just various monetary values and percentages.
 It was created using HTML, CSS, JavaScript, Node.js, Express.js, Handlebars.js, MySQL, BCrypt, Sequelize, and Sequelize Session.

 ## Future Development
-I plan to add the capability to track mortgages, car loans, and personal/misc loans.
+I plan to add the capability to track car loans, and personal/misc loans.

 ## Installation
 Clone this repository, go to the repository folder in the terminal, and then run the following command